hyperledger/indy-hipe/text/0160-rich-schema-w3c-credentials/README.md

 Let's consider every field in details:
 - `@content` points to two contexts: one common for all W3C Credentials, and one used by the corresponding Rich Schema and Mapping objects.
- -`@id` is a unique DID of the credential.
+ - `@id` is a unique DID of the credential.
  - `@type` is an array of two values: common for all W3C Credentils `VerifiableCredential` type (see `https://www.w3.org/2018/credentials/v1` context), and ID of a Rich Schema the credential is created against.
  - `credentialSchema` points to the corresponding Credential Definition.
  `cdf` is the type of Credential Definition object among Rich Schema objects.
  -  `issuer` has a DID of the issuer who is the author of the Credential Definition on the Ledger.
- - `issuanceDate`is the date of the issuance
+ - `issuanceDate`is the date of the issuance.
  - `credentialSubject` contains a list of (nested) attributes and the corresponding values.
-The set of attributes match the one defined by the Mapping object.
+The set of attributes matches the one defined by the Mapping object.
- -  `proof` ZKP signature (of `CL2` type in this example).
-The content is specific to the signature type.
+ -  `proof` contains a ZKP signature (of `CL2` type in this example).
+The content is specific to the signature type and should not be parsed by applications.

 ### Indy Node API
 As Indy credentials are never stored on the Ledger, no changes in `indy-node` repository are required